Royal Veterinary College (RVC) – A Global Leader in Equine Health and Education

 Training the next generation of equine vets is central to RVC’s mission.
 Veterinary Medicine students at RVC are immersed in equine practice during clinical rotations.
 For example, all students spend a core rotation of at least four weeks on Equine at Hawkshead.

 During these rotations they work side-by-side with clinicians in the equine hospital (medicine, surgery, emergency care) and go out on ambulatory calls with The Royal Veterinary College ambulatory veterinarians.
-Each student is assigned real cases under supervision – admitting, examining and treating horses – so they build true hands-on skills.

 In addition, many students take elective “tracking” rotations in equine specialisms (e.g. equine-only clinics or diagnostic imaging) and partner externships with organizations like The Horse Trust.
-As one student testimonial noted, “Rotating through the RVC Equine Hospital was a fantastic learning opportunity… I went from very little exposure to the equine industry to someone now pursuing a career in equine practice.”

 In short, RVC offers veterinary undergrads one of the most comprehensive equine clinical educations in the world, guaranteed by 24/7 student involvement in The Royal Veterinary College hospital.